 Section B: Issuance of License Plate and Validation Sticker

-The owner of a registered vehicle sold or traded-in on a new vehicle is responsible for removing the license plate from the vehicle sold or traded-in.
+The owner of a registered vehicle sold or traded-in on a new vehicle is responsible for removing the registration plate from the vehicle sold or traded-in.
 The owner may then apply to have the plate and the registration number assigned to another newly acquired vehicle of the same class.

-Clerk must be able to verify by computer that the plate belongs to the applicant or the applicant must provide proof (copy of registration or Title).
+The clerk must be able to verify by computer that the plate belongs to the applicant or the applicant must provide proof (copy of registration or title).

 - Issuing Validation Sticker

-A validation sticker must be affixed to the license plate registered to a new vehicle at the time of registration.
-Exceptions: Fleet Vehicles, manufactured homes and freight trailers are not issued validation stickers.
+A validating sticker must be affixed to the registration plate registered to a new vehicle at the time of registration.
+Exceptions: manufactured homes and freight trailers are not issued validating stickers.

 A vehicle registered into the staggered registration program shall be issued a year/month sticker showing the month in which the vehicle is originally registered and the year of expiration.

-Commercial vehicles driven exclusively on New Mexico highways (intrastate) are issued a Weight Distance (WD) plate with a validation sticker.
+Commercial vehicles driven exclusively on New Mexico highways (intrastate) are issued a Weight Distance (WD) plate with a validating sticker.

 Commercial Vehicles that operate in other states as well as New Mexico (interstate) are registered through the International Registration Plan (IRP).
 These vehicles are registered on a staggered basis with the expiration consistent for all units in a fleet.
 IRP registrations are processed by the Commercial Vehicles Bureau (CVB).